aplteam/Tatin/docs/SemanticVersioning.md

 ### The Build number

-The build number is bumped whenever the package is built again, not matter what.
+The build number is optional and is ignored by Tatin.
+However, if a package has a build-number then it is bumped whenever the package is built again, not matter what.
 It is never reset.
-The build number is optional and is ignored by Tatin.

 ### The Patch Number

 The patch number is bumped only when a change _does not affect compatibility_.

-A typical example is a bug fix: imagine that a function in a package crashes because an edge coniditon was not handled.
+A typical example is a bug fix: imagine that a function in a package crashes because an edge condition was not handled.
 When you fix that problem then you may bump the patch number because nothing else has changed.
 A consumer of the package can be reasonably confident that everything that worked before will continue to work.

 However, in real life things get messy pretty quickly: the consumer of a package might mistake a bug as a feature if it does not crash but does something it shouldn't, and take advantage of the bug.
 Imagine that a new version of the package comes with a fix for just that bug...